-Brennan was the first person who testified for New Jersey’s clinical cannabis law CUMMA in June 2009 as a patient with chronic pain.
-While there he met Ken Wolski and Peter Rosenfeld of CMMNJ.
+Brennan was the first person who testified for New Jersey’s medical cannabis law CUMMA in June 2009 as a cannabis advocate patient with chronic pain.
+While there, he met Ken Wolski and Peter Rosenfeld of CMMNJ.
 After a couple of years, he began working with them by tabling and speaking at events.
-His favorite part is meeting the public at fairs and discussing the benefits of clinical cannabis one on one.
+His favorite part is meeting the public at fairs and discussing the benefits of clinical cannabis one-on-one.

 In addition, he has been a member of NORML for a while and commended their leadership.

 As a leading advocate, Brennan has been to many protests.
-In addition, he has lobbied at the New Jersey statehouse and on Capitol Hill.
+In addition, he has lobbied at the New Jersey statehouse and on Capitol Hill as part of NORML.

 November Third Referendum